modelica/ModelicaSpecification/Tutorial.md

  p.v = 0;
 end Ground;
 ```
 The purpose of the ground model is twofold.
-First, it defines a reference value for the voltage
+First, it defines a reference value for the eletric potential.
-levels.
 Secondly, the connections will generate one Kirchhoff’s current law too many.
 The
 ground model handles this by introducing an extra current quantity p.i, which implicitly by the
 equations will be calculated to zero.